cunnie/writings/i_am_become_forever.md

 He again moved towards the laser beam, and when he touched it he felt himself shaken to his foundation.
 He must not hesitate, there were but seconds left.

 He placed himself in the path of the beam.
-Not enough to stop it, not even enough to deflect it, but enough to slow down the fusion so that Julia had a chance to survive.

 The pain was unbelievable — he felt himself lost in a world of bright red color — And then a respite.
 Had the laser been turned off?
-No, it hadn't: he felt the bright red light wash over whatever it was that he was — he felt himself absorb some of it, but much of the remainder passed through.
-It was all right: he was absorbing enough to extend Julia's lease.
-A respite.
+No, it hadn't: it was a pulse laser, and he was between pulses.

 He felt himself holding together, but frayed.
 The pulses were strong enough to stretch his being to its utmost.
 Although strong, he was not unbreakable, and he